marq24/emacberry.com/_docs/3010-audioalerts.md

 - TurnByTurn announcements can be repeated for one time (<i class="fa-solid fa-toggle-on"></i> via the Application Settings)

-- Of course the announcement will be before the actual location.
-The distance how many meters before the waypoint the event will take place depends on from your current speed, as faster you are, as more meters ahead the announcement will take place.
+- Of course the announcement will be made, before the actual location is reached.
+The distance how many meters before the waypoint the event-announcement will be made, depends on your current speed, as faster you are, as more meters ahead the announcement will take place.
 The core idea is, that it's always some seconds ahead so that you have time to prepare yourself for the turn.
-Also, the events will be pre-announced at least 300 m before the actual point.
+In addition, the events will be pre-announced at least 300 m before the actual location - so you should know something is coming.

+You can adjust your preferences in the Application Settings > Speech & Audio Notifications > TurnByTurn Instructions & Climb-ahead Information Section.

 ## TurnByTurn Instructions